 After the student has left the testing room, review the Student Response Booklet and make sure all parts of the test have been scored.
+If you haven't scored the E4/5 task, score it at this time.
 Verify that the student demographic sheet and the score sheets are filled out correctly and completely in number 2 pencil.
 Using slashes, check marks, or dots instead of filling in ovals completely can prevent the student from receiving a score!